 If one were to ask those with a keen interest in Canadian antique clocks, the word Pequegnat would immediately come to mind.
 Pequegnat produced clocks for close to 40 years and left an indelible mark on Canadian culture.

-Although the Arthur Pequegnat started making clocks in the early 20th century a lesser known clock maker (or clock-makers, perhaps) made clocks for a 12 year period between 1872 and 1884.
-They are the Canada Clock Co, the Hamilton Clock Co. and finally the name was reborn to form the Canada Clock Co.
+Predating Arthur Pequegnat is a lesser known clock maker (or clock-makers) that made clocks between 1872 and 1884.
+The Canada Clock Co, and the Hamilton Clock Co. struggled over a 12 year period to put Canada on the clock-making map.
 In 1872 the Canada Clock Co. established itself in Whitby, Ontario (Canada) but lasted just 4 years before failing, though largely due to a devastating factory fire.

-Out of the ashes came another attempt in 1876 and key people including manager John Collins moved to Hamilton and set up the Hamilton Clock Company.
+Out of the ashes came another attempt in 1876 and key principles including manager John Collins moved to Hamilton and set up the Hamilton Clock Company.
 After 4 years this new company also failed and production halted in 1880.
 In late 1880 one more attempt was made to establish a new company called the Canada Clock Company resurrecting the old name.
-It was still based in Hamilton and at the old Hamilton Clock Co. factory.
-However, its success was short-lived as the company declared bankruptcy in 1884 ending 12 years of of struggle producing clocks for the Canadian market.
+It is still based in Hamilton at the old Hamilton Clock Co. factory.
+Success was short-lived as the company declared bankruptcy in 1884 ending a dozen years producing clocks for the Canadian market.

 Although both movements and cases were made in Canada they were copies American styles

-Grouping all three companies together these are the common characteristics.
-The most common clocks found today are the weight-driven, thirty-hour “ogee” style, with colourful birds or flowers surrounded by a black background on the glass tablets.
-At least five different labels are known, four with a beaver on them; the large printed paper label was located inside the case on the lower back.
+I have grouped the clocks from the three companies and these are their characteristics.
+The most common clocks found today are the weight-driven, thirty-hour “Ogee” style, with colourful birds or flowers surrounded by a black background on the glass tablet.
+At least five different labels are known, four have a beaver on them.
+The large printed paper label was located inside the case on the lower back.
 Spring-driven mantel clocks with plain cases were also made with thirty-hour movements.
-Although both movements and cases were made in Canada they were copies of American styles.
+Although both movements and cases were made in Canada they were obvious copies of American styles.

-A valiant attempt to grow a home-bred clock company ended unsuccessfully.
-Due to their rarity these clocks made by the aforementioned 3 producers are highly sought after by Canadian collectors and command high prices.
+Unfortunately, a valiant attempt to grow a home-bred clock company failed miserably.
+However, the clocks of all three companies are highly sought after by Canadian collectors today.